Weight Train Once a Week!

 Tony Leong, LEONG Orthopaedic Health

 Because most people don’t have the time or inclination for extreme fitness.
 Most people have more important things to do.
-Unfortunately, that all-or-nothing mindset can be discouraging enough that people stop exercising completely.
+As a result, an all-or-nothing mindset can be discouraging enough that people stop exercising completely.

-Think of the CEO of a prominent corporation.
-Or an award winning architect known for monumental landmarks.
-Or even a best-selling author whose novels are translated in 17 different languages.
+For example, consider the CEO of a prominent corporation; or an award winning architect known for monumental landmarks; or a best-selling author with novels translated in 17 different languages; or parents with even one child.
 Their time is sacrosanct!

 Yes, you are!